matthaigh27/dial/README.md

 ## Installation

-Install the gem and add it to your application's Gemfile by executing:
+Install the gem and add it to your Rails application's Gemfile by executing:

 ```bash
 bundle add dial
 ```

+and everything should just work.

 ## Development